b2jrock/cluster-api/cmd/clusterctl/README.md

 ### Interacting with your cluster

-If you are using kind, set the `KUBECONFIG` environment variable first before using kubectl:
+If you are using kind, set your context to point at the newly created cluster:

 ```
-export KUBECONFIG="$(kind get kubeconfig-path --name="clusterapi")"
+kubectl cluster-info --context kind-clusterapi
 ```

 Once you have created a cluster, you can interact with the cluster and machine